alfasst/fastblog/_posts/2020-09-17-R-Julia-Jupyter.md

 ---
 I use Python for my coding work usually and R occasionally.
 And I'm currently learning Julia.
 Spyder (for Python), Juno (for Julia) and RStudio (obviously for R) were my usual editors.
 But now I use Jupyter for all three languages.
 So I would like to explain the process of integrating R and Julia into JupyterLab because Python is the default in Jupyter.

 I use elementary OS.
 Thus Python 3 comes pre-installed.
 Otherwise you have to install Python along with pip and need to add both binaries' locations to PATH.
+Following things are for Gnu/Linux distributions based on Ubuntu/Debian.
+Change commands to your system accordingly.

 ## Install JupyterLab
 JupyterLab can be installed using pip:<br/>
-`$ pip install jupyterlab`

-If you are using any Gnu/Linux, you may have to run:<br/>
 `$ sudo pip3 install jupyterlab`

-Running `jupyterlab` in terminal/cmd, will open JupyterLab in a browser window.
+Running `jupyterlab` in terminal will open JupyterLab in a browser window.

 ## Install R & Support for Jupyter
 R binaries for Gnu/Linux, Windows & Mac are available at [CRAN](https://cloud.r-project.org/index.html).
 Download and install R. Add the installation path to PATH if required.

-If you are using Ubuntu or any Ubuntu derivatives like elementary OS, there is a better way.
+For Gnu/Linux distros, there is a better way.
 1. Add GPG key:<br/>
 `$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9`
 2. Add R repo:<br/>